shenwei356/LexicMap/docs/content/usage/search.md

     4.  sgenome,  Subject genome ID.
     5.  sseqid,   Subject sequence ID.
     6.  qcovGnm,  Query coverage (percentage) per genome: $(aligned bases in the genome)/$qlen.
+    7.  cls,      Nth HSP cluster in the genome. (just for improving readability)
-    7.  hsp,      Nth HSP in the genome. (just for improving readability)
+    8.  hsp,      Nth HSP in the genome.         (just for improving readability)
-    8.  qcovHSP   Query coverage (percentage) per HSP: $(aligned bases in a HSP)/$qlen.
+    9.  qcovHSP   Query coverage (percentage) per HSP: $(aligned bases in a HSP)/$qlen.
-    9.  alenHSP,  Aligned length in the current HSP.
+    10. alenHSP,  Aligned length in the current HSP.
-    10. pident,   Percentage of identical matches in the current HSP.
+    11. pident,   Percentage of identical matches in the current HSP.
-    11. gaps,     Gaps in the current HSP.
+    12. gaps,     Gaps in the current HSP.
-    12. qstart,   Start of alignment in query sequence.
+    13. qstart,   Start of alignment in query sequence.
-    13. qend,     End of alignment in query sequence.
+    14. qend,     End of alignment in query sequence.
-    14. sstart,   Start of alignment in subject sequence.
+    15. sstart,   Start of alignment in subject sequence.
-    15. send,     End of alignment in subject sequence.
+    16. send,     End of alignment in subject sequence.
-    16. sstr,     Subject strand.
+    17. sstr,     Subject strand.
-    17. slen,     Subject sequence length.
+    18. slen,     Subject sequence length.
-    18. evalue,   Expect value.
+    19. evalue,   Expect value.
-    19. bitscore, Bit score.
+    20. bitscore, Bit score.
-    20. cigar,    CIGAR string of the alignment.                      (optional with -a/--all)
+    21. cigar,    CIGAR string of the alignment.                      (optional with -a/--all)
-    21. qseq,     Aligned part of query sequence.                     (optional with -a/--all)
+    22. qseq,     Aligned part of query sequence.                     (optional with -a/--all)
-    22. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
+    23. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
-    23. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)
+    24. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)

 Result ordering:
+  For a HSP cluster, SimilarityScore = aligned_bases * weighted_pident.
+  1. Within each HSP cluster, HSPs are sorted by sstart.
-  1. Within each subject genome, alignments (HSP) are sorted by qcovHSP*pident.
+  2. Within each subject genome, HSP clusters are sorted in descending order by SimilarityScore.
-  2. Results of multiple subject genomes are sorted by qcovHSP*pident of the best alignment.
+  3. Results of multiple subject genomes are sorted by the highest SimilarityScore of HSP clusters.

 Usage:
   lexicmap search [flags] -d <index path> [query.fasta.gz ...] [-o query.tsv.gz]